 Click Publish

-Create a new component in your library
+Publish a component to your library

 If you already know a piece of text — like an error message or product name — will be reused, you can create it directly in the library and link it later.